 Some 3rd party nodes try to access the filesystem directly.
-This can lead to unpredicatable results if the data is not persisted between restarts.
+This can lead to unpredictable results if the data is not persisted between restarts.

 # Node-RED context

-Node-RED Context can be used to store small pieces of project state within the runtime.
+Node-RED Context can be used to store small pieces of application state within the runtime.
 By default this is stored in memory only.